Bensge/NativeDisplayBrightness/Readme.md

 ![](Info/Settings.png)

-This a utility application to control the brightness of an external monitor directly from your keyboard.
+This a utility application to control the brightness and color temperature of an external monitor directly from your keyboard.

 Use the `F1` /  `F2` key to decrease / increase the brightness of the external monitor.
 If you have an Apple or similar keyboard, you probably need to also press the `fn` key.

+Also you can set any key from `F1` to `F20` in the settings for changing of brightness or color temperature.

-For a finer brightness level adjustment, you add the option key, i.e use `alt` + `F1` to decrease the brightness, or  `alt` + `F2` to increase it.
+For a finer brightness level adjustment, you add the option key, i.e use `Alt` + `F1` to decrease the brightness, or  `Alt` + `F2` to increase it.
 Also you can enable smooth step in the settings.

 This app  shows the **native** system UI when changing brightness!
 It uses the private `BezelServices` framework for this.